 Viewers will come away from this edWebinar with:

 - A critical sense of what makes for effective PBL

 - Strategies to develop students’ abilities to inquire and carry out projects that make a difference

 - Practical ideas for incorporating digital tools for authentic learning

-The presenters will share a range of project examples that illustrate how PBL can amplify student engagement, deepen students’ understanding of meaningful content and lead to real-world problem solving.
+The presenters share a range of project examples that illustrate how PBL can amplify student engagement, deepen students’ understanding of meaningful content and lead to real-world problem solving.
 Through these digital age projects, students develop disciplinary thinking (thinking as experts do), and may also gain exposure to computational thinking, community engagement and media literacy.
 Stories of PBL in action show how teachers are transforming their practice to better meet the needs of today’s learners.
-Finally, the presenters will suggest next steps to help participants continue their PBL journeys.
+Finally, the presenters suggest next steps to help participants continue their PBL journeys.

 About the Presenters

 Suzie Boss is a writer and educational consultant who focuses on the power of teaching and learning to improve lives and transform communities.
 She is the author of 10 books for educators, most recently Project Based Teaching: How to Create Rigorous and Engaging Learning Experiences and All Together Now: How to Engage Your Stakeholders in Reimagining School.
 She contributes regularly to Edutopia and is a member of the National Faculty of PBLWorks (formerly the Buck Institute for Education).
 She has consulted with educators across the U.S. as well as in India, South Korea, South America and Europe to bring project-based learning and innovation strategies to both traditional classrooms and informal learning settings.